In this blog post I want to talk about making a backup of your website. I will not only indicate how you can do this in WordPress, but also in Drupal.

 The importance of a backup

-Back-up via a WordPress plugin
+Backing up with a WordPress plugin

 There are several free and paid WordPress plugins that you can use to back up your website.
 To my satisfaction I use the free plugin UpdraftPlus, which is very easy to set up.
 You can then save the backup in the cloud or on your computer.
 And you can schedule the backups so that they take place automatically (weekly for me).
 You can also manually back up.
 And furthermore you can also set how many backups you want to keep.